l0051/Project_2/README.md

         4)  cmake ..
         5)  make

-To run execute on of the following commands:
+To run:

+One of the options is to execute this command:
-	1)  ./word_occup file_path
+	 ./word_occup file_path
 This way it will count occupancy of each word in that file.

+Second option is to execute this command:
-	2) ./word_occup
+	 ./word_occup
 Then you should enter one line as an input.
 This way it will count occupancy of each word in given line.